softwareliberationarmy/powershell-modules/readme.md

 ## THE MODULES

+### Import-HuskyNet

+Uses the dotnet CLI to import the Husky tool into the root directory of a .NET solution and establish a pre-commit hook that restores, builds, and runs the tests for the solution before a git commit can be made.

+**Assumptions**

+- current directory contains a .sln file
+- current directory is the root of a git repository
+- dotnet CLI is installed

 ### New-Jest

 Runs several node commands to spin up a new jest-based testing environment in the current directory.
 Useful for doing TypeScript or JavaScript code kata.
 Also documents what I need to do to install Jest into an existing project.